I’ll get straight to the point…

 The following schematic from Michael Matusik explains this concept well.

-Much of the demand for these townhouses in our middle ring suburbs will come from aging Baby Boomers who will be looking to downsize in their local area.
+Much of the demand for these townhouses in our middle ring suburbs will come from ageing Baby Boomers who will be looking to downsize in their local area.

-These new townhouses and family size apartments will also become home to younger generations who will trade backyards for balconies and courtyards because they want to be five to fifteen ‘kilometres from the city centre to minimise the commute time.
+These new townhouses and family-size apartments will also become home to younger generations who will trade backyards for balconies and courtyards because they want to live in the right neighbourhood - a 20-minute neighbourhood to minimise the commute time.

 This demographic will also want to have easy access to the cafes, bars and restaurants of the hipster zone as well as to major knowledge worker institutions near and around the inner city.